 These are a great high-fat snacks that can fill you up and energize you pretty quickly.

-Banana and Plantain Chips are a good source of carbs when traveling.
+Plantain Chips are a good source of carbs when traveling.
 Both are a tasty snack.

 Potato & Sweet Potato Chips